Gunnstein/strid/README.rst

 strid
 =====

-Python package for system identification of structural dynamic systems.
+Python package for system identification of mechanical systems.

-The identification methods are applicable to general linear systems, and the implementation may also be used in other domains.
+Most of the identification methods are applicable to linear time-invariant systems, and the implementation may also be used in other domains.